underpostnet/engine/src/client/public/cyberia-docs/OFF-CHAIN-ECONOMY.md

 ### Kill Loot Logic

-Every kill scatters the victim's coin stake as a grid drop token (`spawnDrops`, `loot.go`).
-Only damage contributors may collect it — the amount of damage does not matter, only that the player contributed — and collection is a race: the first eligible player to collide with the settled token wins it.
-The same model covers PvE and PvP; a kill with no player contributor drops nothing.
+Every kill scatters the victim's configured `dropItemIds` (resolved per entity via the entity-type default build) plus its coin stake — where the entity carries coins — as grid drop tokens (`spawnDrops`, `loot.go`).
+Contribution is tracked uniformly for **any** victim (player, bot, resource): players and the bots that dealt damage all join the set.
+Only contributors may collect — the amount of damage does not matter, only that the entity contributed — and collection is a
+race: the first eligible collider with the settled token wins it.
+A contributing player collects on collision; a contributing bot has the loot transferred to it on collision.
+A death with no contributor drops nothing.

 ```
 OnDeath(victim):
-  contributors = players in victim.DamageLedger    // bot-only kills drop nothing
+  contributors = players who damaged victim
+                 + bots who damaged victim    // uniform for any victim type
-  if empty(contributors): return
+  if empty(contributors): return             // no contributor → no drop

+  // Item drops (all victim types): the victim's configured dropItemIds.
+  for itemID in victim.dropItemIds:
+    spawnDropToken(itemID × 1, contributors)

+  // Coin drop (only entities that carry coins: players, bots — resources = 0).
   rate = coinKillPercentVsBot     if victim is bot     (PvE)
-         coinKillPercentVsPlayer  if victim is player  (PvP)
+         coinKillPercentVsPlayer  if victim is player  (PvP or bot-kills-player)

   amount = max(floor(victim.coins × rate), coinKillMinAmount)
   amount = min(amount, victim.coins)          // can't drop more than available
                                               // (bots mint up to botSpawnCoins)

   victim.coins -= amount                      // bots re-mint on respawn
-  spawnDropToken(coin × amount, contributors)
+  if amount > 0: spawnDropToken(coin × amount, contributors)
   // No coin FCT — the victim's balance change surfaces in the inventory-bar
   // quantity FX, and the gain side in the collector's loot grid.
 ```